Classic Master Bathroom Design Plans

 The sink faucets and wall mounted tub faucet are matching polished nickel faucets with a vintage feel.
 Cross handles and classic detailing go beautifully with the classic black and white tile.
 The shower faucet we chose is also in polished nickel and has a similar, classic feel.

-We are continuing the classic polished nickel in our towel bars, hooks, and toilet paper holder.
+We are continuing the classic polished nickel in our towel bars, ring, and toilet paper holder.
 I especially love the robe hooks in this line (which we also used in our own master bath).
 They’re charmingly classic!

 Shop our classic black and white bathroom look